dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 You may want to take a look at [the respective example](#third-order-and-even-higher-order-functionals).

-Also note that type-checking parameters as if they were annotated `pure`, `@safe`, `nothrow`, and `@nogc` only affects the legality of the call expression itself.
+Also note that type-checking parameters as if they were annotated `pure`, `@safe`, `nothrow`, and `@nogc` only affects the validity of the call expression itself.
 For example, uniqueness is unaffected:
 If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether the functional is `pure`, but the parameters return value is not considered unique.